tdietzel22/tdietzel22/README.md

 <br>

 <!-- About Me -->
-- 🛠️ I’m currently working on [Functional RPG](https://github.com/tdietzel/functional_RPG)
+- 🛠️ I’m currently working on [Coffee Shop Inventory](https://github.com/tdietzel/Coffee_Shop_Inventory)
 - 🧠 In the React course at Epicodus
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: After working out, it takes 5 hours for your body temperature to return to normal